matter-labs-archive/reddit-demo/README.md

 Main features of it is to provide community tokens for users, register new communities and manage subscriptions to these communities.

+## Solution overflow

+An architectural overview of the solution and all the involved parties can be found at the [workflow spec] docs section.

 ## Components

 This repository contains two related but yet independent projects: